jayteeaech/TeststandInterface/ControlCommands.md

 ## M-Codes
 Define motion actions.
 Position targets are given in # of pulses unless otherwise specified.
 Current hardware (as of 2022-03-03) uses motors set to 1000 pulses / revolution and 3/8"-16 leadscrews.
 This combination results in 629.921 Pulses / mm.

+High Level Feed Back (HLFB) is LOW when All Systems Go (ASG), and HIGH when motors are disabled or in motion.

 After motion (and trigger sequence, if enabled) is complete, Arduino sends "r1" - move complete

 ### Motion Control